abdesousa/mypetshop-ui/README.md

 * Security: I removed the basic authentication layer in order to accelerate the development.
 * Angular 8: Following the requirements of this test.
 * CORS: I implemented a proxy to invoke backend side.
+* User experience: I followed a design from freelancer project that I have worked.

 ## Github repository